Investment strategy

 In finance, an investment strategy is a set of rules, behaviors or procedures, designed to guide an investor's selection of an investment portfolio.
 Individuals have different profit objectives, and their individual skills make different tactics and strategies appropriate.
 Some choices involve a tradeoff between risk and return.
 Most investors fall somewhere in between, accepting some risk for the expectation of higher returns.

+In the field of economics, this decision is driven by finding the investment strategy that has the highest utility.
 Investors frequently pick investments to hedge themselves against inflation.
 During periods of high inflation investments such as shares tend to perform less well in real terms.

-Time horizon of investments.
+The time horizon of investments also influences the strategy to be followed.
 Investments such as shares should be invested into with the time frame of a minimum of 5 years in mind.
 It is recommended in finance a minimum of 6 months to 12 months expenses in a rainy-day current account, giving instant access before investing in riskier investments than an instant access account.
 It is also recommended no more than 90% of your money in non-instant access shares.
 Unexpected expenses can happen.
 If someone does not have an income an income can be created by using share income funds.